Dog-Face-Development/Bars/README.md

 '''

 - Then run the Windows MSI installer that can be foundn in a dist sub-directory.
 - The installer should create a executable .exe file for you to play the game through.
+(If you have issues feel free to contact me on the issues page.

 ![Start the Game!](https://raw.githubusercontent.com/willtheorangeguy/Bars/master/Screenshot2.PNG)